flybywiresim/aircraft/fbw-a380x/src/systems/instruments/src/MFD/pages/README.md

 ## Status and description of components
 Status legend:
 ✅ MVP complete
+3️⃣ Phase 3 in progress: Connect to final interfaces/classes
 2️⃣ Phase 2 in progress: Data
 1️⃣ Phase 1 in progress: Layout
 🟥 Not yet started